Attack on Nyen (1658): Attack

 Local peasants immediately alerted the Swedish garrison in Nyen about the Russian offensive, and some 80 participated in the Swedish defense of Nyen.
-Ladyzhenskiy sent scouts out during the night to find the best possible access routes through the new and well-built redoubts at Nyen, and they planet 12 small pennants to guide the assault.
+Ladyzhenskiy sent scouts out during the night to find the best possible access routes through the new and well-built redoubts at Nyen, and they planted 12 small pennants to guide the assault.
 The next morning, on Tuesday, they attempted to storm the redoubt.
 Ladyzhenskiy's men managed to get past the outer defenses, after losing around 40 men in the fighting, but were not able to penetrate the inner defenses.
-After withdrawing, Lazyshenskiy shot mortars which were loaded with stone projectiles at the redoubt, before eventually marching back to Lava.
+After withdrawing, Lazyshenskiy shot mortars, which were loaded with stone projectiles, at the redoubt, before eventually marching back to Lava.
 The Russians also left the small pennants behind.

 Aftermath

-The failed attack on Nyen was the final action of the war, although Swedish suspicions of a Russian offensive from the White sea lingered in northern Finland.
+The failed attack on Nyen was the final engagement of the war, although Swedish suspicions of a Russian offensive from the White Sea lingered in northern Finland.
 A month and a half later, a small force of Russian cavalry went to Nöteborg, with orders from the Tsar for the operations to cease.